School of Journalism & Mass Communications

 Stauffer-Flint Hall and Dole Human Development Center

 The school’s classrooms, laboratories, student media, and faculty offices are in Stauffer-Flint Hall and Dole Human Development Center.
-The school’s Dean's office, Student Services office, The Agency, The University Daily Kansan, Media Crossroads, KUJH-TV, and the Journalism Resource Center are in Stauffer-Flint, as is the office of the Kansas Scholastic Press Association.
-The Dole Center houses multimedia labs and graduate student offices and classroom space.
+The school’s Dean's office, Student Services staff, The Agency, The University Daily Kansan, Media Crossroads, KUJH-TV, JBar, Bremner Editing Center, and the Carole Jackson Moreno Resource Center are in Stauffer-Flint.
+The Dole Center houses multimedia labs, graduate student offices, classroom space and the office of the Kansas Scholastic Press Association.

 Journalism Resource Center